Ranking every Premier League club by their wage bill: Man Utd clear…

 Manchester United spend more on wages than Arsenal and Tottenham combined, according to industry estimates.

-The Red Devils haven’t won a trophy in over five years, but they’re by a considerable margin the Premier League’s biggest spenders on player wages.
-They spend roughly 30% more on wages that their local rivals Manchester City, who have won four of the last five league titles.
+The Red Devils have struggled to challenge for the title in recent years, but they’re by a considerable margin the Premier League’s biggest spenders on player wages.
+They spend roughly 30% more on wages than their local rivals Manchester City, who have won four of the last five league titles.

 As well as assembling one of the most expensive squads in Europe in terms of net spend transfer fees, United are also spending considerably more than many clubs that have outperformed them.

-Liverpool, for example, are said to spend roughly £80million less annually on wages than their historic rivals, but have won every trophy going since United last lifted any silverware.
+Liverpool, for example, are said to spend roughly £80million less annually on wages than their historic rivals, but lifted every trophy going during a period in which United failed to win any silverware – though their barren run ended earlier this season with the League Cup.

 “I can’t believe the investment that’s been put into the squad in the last five, six, seven years and you end up with that out on the pitch,” former Manchester United right-back Gary Neville said on the Gary Neville Podcast, back in January 2020.